ahamadfaiz7/mini-sms/README.md

 Steps to run the application from front end UI
 ----------------------------------------------
 1. Clone the project from https://github.com/ahamadfaiz7/mini-sms
-2. Import the project in your ide and do a clean build.
+2. Import the project in your ide and do a clean build.It has maven based project structure.
 3. Run the application bly running StudentManagementSystemApplication.java
 4. After the server is started the in memory db will be hosted on http://localhost:8787/h2-console.
 5. The url,username and password to connect to H2 database is in application.properties